Servo97/d3il/environments/d3il/README.md

 ...
 ```

-## Register gym environment
+## Register Gymnasium environment
-In order to import the environment in other projects, you need to register each gym environment manually.
+In order to import the environment in other projects, you need to register each Gymnasium environment manually.

 For example, to register the Pushing environment: